emmanuelroque/pdefourier/README.md

 <img src="img/abs_series.png">

-## <a name="frequency">FRequency spectrum<a/> ##
+## <a name="frequency">Frequency spectrum<a/> ##

 Frequency analysis is very useful in Engineering applications (but also in Physics).
-This technique requires that the Fourier series be first re-expressed in the following form: by using the identity
+This technique requires that the Fourier series be first re-expressed using the identity

 <p align="left">
                                         a cos(w)+b sin(w)=r cos(w-u)
 </p>

-where the modulus and the phase shift are given, respectively, by r=sqrt(a<sup>2</sup>+b<sup>2</sup>) and u=atan(b/a), we can rewrite the terms summed in the series as the so-called harmonics:
+where the modulus and the phase shift are given, respectively, by r=sqrt(a<sup>2</sup>+b<sup>2</sup>) and u=atan(b/a).
+Then, we can rewrite the terms of the series in the so-called harmonic form:

 <p align="left">
 	c<sub>n</sub> cos(nwx-u<sub>n</sub>)